MicroFocus/sv-containerization/kubernetes-templates/README.md

 ## Setup

-The working environment can be created in two steps:
+The working environment can be created in three steps:

 1. `kubectl apply -f apply.yml`